A reader asked (in reference to a comment I made in a Real Life Diagnostic)...

 1. E-books

-E-books are changing how people read.
+E-books have changed how people read.
 Books are bought or downloaded and they sit in e-readers until read.
 Unless the book provides "cover" copy in the first few pages, readers don't get a refresher on what it's about and many don't remember why they downloaded it in the first place.
 Things authors used to take for granted (like readers having a basic idea of the story going in) no longer apply.

 If you anticipate a lot of e-book readers for your novel, it's not a bad idea to drop a few hints about both the genre and what the book is about early on.
 (Or add cover copy in the first page or two)